JamesByers/Intro_to_Visualization/README.md

   * Get acquainted  with the Tableau worksheet functions
   * Connect to a file in Tableau
   * Create a simple chart
-* **Exercise: Develop your first graph Seattle Pet Licenses data**  -  7:00
+* **Exercise: Develop your first graph using Seattle Pet Licenses data**  -  7:00
 * **Code along**  -  7:15
   * Create simple calculated fields
   * Work with multiple measures
 * **Exercise with Elliot Bay Trail data**  -  7:30
-  * Use calculated fields to feed look at pedestrians vs. bikes
+  * Use calculated fields to look at pedestrians vs. bikes
 * **Code along - Create Dashboards**  -  7:50
 * **Exercise: Create dashboards with Pronto Bike share data**  -  8:00
 * **Closure**  -  8:30